The principal risks and uncertainties facing the business of The Scottish Investment Trust PLC (the Company) are as follows:

 The Company finances its operations through a combination of investment realisations, retained revenue reserves, debenture stocks and secured bonds.
 All debenture stocks and secured bonds are at fixed rates.
 The Company has undrawn short-term multicurrency credit facilities which can be drawn at variable rates of interest.
 Details of interest rates on financial assets and on financial liabilities are included in the Company’s annual report and accounts which may be accessed in Literature

 Almost all of the Company’s assets comprise listed securities which represent a ready source of funds.
-In addition, the company has access to short-term borrowing facilities.
 The maturity profile of the Company’s borrowings is set out in the Company’s annual report and accounts which may be accessed in Literature

 Foreign currency risk